Showing posts with label Tirupattur District. Show all posts

 19th December 2019.

-The Visit to this temple was a part of Temples and hero Stones visit scheduled on 19th December 2020.
-After the visit to Armamalai cave paintings, on the way to Thennambattu, happened to see this temple.
+The visit to this temple was a part of the temples and Hero Stones visit scheduled on 19th December 2020.
+After the visit to the Armamalai cave paintings, on the way to Thennambattu, I happened to see this temple.
 The temple is under renovation.
-The vimana above the sanctum-sanctorum was completed and the front Mandapa is under construction.
-Since the temple was found old, peeped in the temple.
+The vimana above the sanctum-sanctorum was completed, and the front mandapa is under construction.
+Since the temple was old, people peeped in the temple.

 ARCHITECTURE

-The original temple consists of sanctum, artha mandapam.
+The original temple consists of a sanctum and an ardha mandapam.
 The mukha mandapa is under construction with brick and cement.
 The adhisthana is a simple padabandha adhisthana.
 Koshtas are provided on the sanctum walls.
 The Ambal sannidhi is under construction.
-The temple is under worship with Shiva linga and New Nandhi.
-The old Nandis are kept out side.
+The temple is under worship with the Shiva Lingam and the new Rishabam.
+The old Rishabams are kept outside.
 The old mandapa pillars and roof slabs are scattered around the temple.

 HISTORY AND INSCRIPTIONS

-The adhisthana has the inscriptions of both latter period Chozhas and Vijayanagaras.
-From the inscriptions, the temple might have been constructed between 12th to 13th century.
+The adhistana has the inscriptions of both the latter period Chozhas and Vijayanagaras.
+From the inscriptions, the temple might have been constructed between the 12th to 13th centuries.

 ---OM SHIVAYA NAMA---